-On July 23, 1998, the Board of Directors authorized the repurchase of 5 million shares of the Company's outstanding common stock.
-This is in addition to prior authorizations to purchase up to an aggregate of 30.4 million shares.
+On October 28, 1999, the Board of Directors authorized the repurchase of an additional 5 million shares of the Company's outstanding common stock.
 Stock purchases may be made from time to time at the discretion of Company management.
+The acquired shares may be reissued under the Company's stock option and incentive plans, or used for other authorized purposes.